Living estates – how to cash, reissue, or claim a savings bond in a living estate

 Check for other savings bonds in a living estate

-If you think the living estate might include older bonds that have stopped earning interest but that you can't find, you can use our Treasury Hunt database to search for them.
+If you think the living estate might include bonds that you can't find, you can use our Treasury Hunt database to search for them.
 We update the database every month.

-To search, you need the bond owner's Social Security Number (SSN).
-For a living estate, that would be the SSN of the person for whom you are the legal guardian.
+To search, you need the bond owner's Social Security Number (SSN), or name and state.
+For a living estate, that would be the SSN or name and state of the person for whom you are the legal guardian.

 If the search turns up bonds for you, you'll get information on how to claim and cash them.